jimmyturnip/20210911-dragon-wing-5e/session-01.md

 Narrative is written like this.

     System/GME mechanics are written like this.
+    Mythic Event Action and Meaning results are in square brackets, e.g. [Struggle, a path]

 > SPEAKER
 > Dialogue is written like this.